Home > Vintages and Regions > Bordeaux > Bordeaux 2008

 It is late afternoon in mid-March, and I am ambling across Sloane Square in London, trying to keep in mind a mental image of a map of the immediate area.
 I pass Tiffany & Co. on the corner, and stroll by a number of pupils from nearby Hill House School, wearing their surreal uniform of mustard sweaters and rust-coloured plus-fours.
 My destination is on Wilbraham Place, just off Sloane Street.
 Here, at a gathering of members of Le Cercle Rive Droite in the aptly named restaurant Le Cercle, is my first opportunity to taste the wines of the 2008 Bordeaux vintage.

 But, you may ask, why am I even bothering?
-Isn't this vintage a washout, a source of weak and feeble wines from a wet and sorry growing season?
-This view is certainly one taken by some - although only by those who haven't tasted the wines, I note.
-As I indicated in my first report on the vintage, the market is certainly looking weak and feeble, 2008 and 2009 being years of global recession, and so the last thing on the minds of even the most ardent followers of Bordeaux is acquiring yet more cases of expensive claret.
+Isn’t this vintage a washout, a source of weak and feeble wines from a wet and sorry growing season?
+This view is certainly one taken by some – although only by those who haven’t tasted the wines, I note.
+As I have already indicated the market is certainly looking weak and feeble, 2008 and 2009 being years of global recession, and so the last thing on the minds of even the most ardent followers of Bordeaux is acquiring yet more cases of expensive claret.
 But the wines?
 They can only be judged by tasting, not by inference from the state of the financial markets!
 And so I began tasting the wines in a state of equipoise, ready to be disappointed or delighted in equal measure.

-And in many cases, both at Le Cercle and when visiting Bordeaux a couple of weeks later for the primeur tastings, it was delight.
+And in many cases, both at Le Cercle and when visiting Bordeaux a couple of weeks later for the primeur tastings, it was delight that I felt.

 The Hollywood Vintage: The Sequel